 Author: Jussi Adler-Olsen

-My thanks go to Penguin Group and NetGalley for providing me with this eGalley.
+My thanks go to Penguin Group and NetGalley for sending me this eGalley.